-If you are planning to eat sushi when you visit Japan, make sure to learn this essential sushi etiquette first!
+If you’re planning on eating sushi during your trip to Japan, make sure to keep this simple but essential sushi etiquette in mind.

 While some sushi shops permit photography, others do not.